 Waitomo, New Zealand is famous for one thing.
-Every year, heaps upon heaps of travelers come here to see the infamous glow worms that line the ceilings of the nearby caves.
+Every year, heaps upon heaps of travelers come here to see the famous glow worms that line the ceilings of the nearby caves.
 The glow worms emit a phosphorescent glow that shines from the inside of the caves like a starry night.

 Yet from here until the end it was smooth sailing…or tubing in this case.
 The rest of the way was all glow worms.
 Leaning back in my tube, I floated down the river, marveling at the beauty of the light show and the tranquility of my surroundings.
-But, the tunnel’s end came too quickly and I was left wanting to go back and stare upwards just a bit longer.
+But the tunnel’s end came too quickly, and I was left wanting to go back and stare upwards just a bit longer.

 I can see why the glow worm caves are one of New Zealand’s biggest tourist attractions.
 They’re beautiful.
 The caves are peaceful.
 Overall, it’s an amazing experience.
-Three hours seemed too short but five hours might have been a bit too long.
-I’d go back to see the glow worms again and, whether you abseil, tube, or simply cruise in a boat, the glow worms are not to be missed.
+Three hours seemed too short, but five hours might have been a bit too long.
+I’d go back to see the glow worms again, and, whether you abseil, tube, or simply cruise in a boat, the glow worms are not to be missed.

-For more information on seeing and experiencing these caves for yourself, visit my country guide to New Zealand travel.
+For more information on seeing and experiencing these caves for yourself, visit my guide to New Zealand travel.